harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

 To create a Stream Analytics Job, perform the following steps.

 1. Currently the new Azure Portal doesn't support all of the features of Stream Analytics required for this lab.
 For that reason, the Stream Analaytics configuration needs to be done in the **classic portal**.
-To open the classic portal, in your browser navigate to https://manage.windowsazure.com and login in you Azure Subscription's credentials.
+To open the classic portal, in your browser navigate to https://manage.windowsazure.com and login in with your Azure Subscription's credentials.

 1. In the Azure Management Portal, click **NEW**, then click **DATA SERVICES**, then **STREAM ANALYTICS**, and finally **QUICK CREATE**.

-2. Enter the **Job Name**, select a **Region**, such as _East US_; and the enter a **NEW STORAGE ACCOUNT NAME** if this is the first storage account in the region used for Stream Analitycs; if not you have to select the one already used for that matter.
+2. Enter the **Job Name**, select a **Region**, such as _East US_ (if it is an option, create the Stream Analytics Job in the same region as your IoT Hub) and the enter a **NEW STORAGE ACCOUNT NAME** if this is the first storage account in the region used for Stream Analitycs, if not you have to select the one already used for that region.

 3. Click **CREATE A STREAM ANALITYCS JOB**.

 	![Creating a Stream Analytics Job](Images/createStreamAnalytics.png?raw=true)

 	_Creating a Stream Analytics Job_

-4. After the _Stream Analytics_ is created, in the left pane click **STORAGE**, then click the account you used in the previous step, and click **MANAGE ACCESS KEYS**.
-Write down the **STORAGE ACCOUNT NAME** and the **PRIMARY ACCESS KEY** as you will use those value later.
+4. After the _Stream Analytics_ job is created, in the left pane click **STORAGE**, then click the account you used in the previous step, and click **MANAGE ACCESS KEYS**.
+As with the IoT Hub details, copy the **STORAGE ACCOUNT NAME** and the **PRIMARY ACCESS KEY** into a text file as you will use those values later.

 	![manage access keys](Images/manage-access-keys.png?raw=true)